 - The interests of Investcorp’s strategic shareholder group, comprised of certain Investcorp directors, prominent Gulf individuals and institutional shareholders, together with public shareholders, are closely aligned with those of management; and

 - Investcorp effectively operates as a management-controlled entity.

 Substantially all of the Investcorp Group’s assets and operations are owned and controlled by ISA.
 As a result, substantially all of the Investcorp Group’s commercial risks are held outside of the Middle East.

 The shareholding structure of Investcorp is outlined in Note 1 (iii) to the consolidated financial statements of Investcorp.
 At June 30, 2020, Investcorp is owned by public shareholders, management and strategic shareholders.
-Public shareholders own approximately 47.1% of the Ordinary Shares of Investcorp which are tradable on the Bahrain Bourse and are held predominantly by Gulf-based nationals and institutions, including a stake of 10% held by Konoz Securities Company SPC and a stake of 20% held indirectly by Mubadala Investment Company PJSC.
+Public shareholders own approximately 47.1% of the Ordinary Shares of Investcorp and are held predominantly by Gulf-based nationals and institutions, including a stake of 10% held by Konoz Securities Company SPC and a stake of 20% held indirectly by Mubadala Investment Company PJSC.
 SIPCO Limited (‘SIPCO’), a Cayman Islands entity that administers the Investcorp Group incentive compensation plans, directly and indirectly owns 18.76% of Investcorp’s ordinary shares.

 The 18.76% of Investcorp’s Ordinary Shares owned indirectly by SIPCO represents: